What's an FSA?

 No, funds do not rollover with your FSA through Justworks and BenefitWallet.
 Unused funds on December 31st will be forfeited.
 However, employees have until March 31st to submit a claim for expenses incurred prior to December 31st.

 Can a company offer FSAs to employees who don't qualify for health insurance (such as part-time employees working under 30 hours)?

-Yes, but in order to do so a company must extend the benefit to all employees in that class.
-For example, if an employer wanted to offer FSA to part-time employees, they would have to extend this benefit to all part-time employees.
+Yes, but in order to do so, a company must extend the benefit to all employees in that class.

 Can an owner participate in an FSA?